 In the Sports segment, the Company operates a large number of sports clubs.
-The balance of Property, plant and equipment, net of the segment was \(\frac{\pmathbf{27}}{475}\) million (5.1% of total assets) at March 31, 2022.
-As described in Note 8 "Property, Plant and Equipment, net" to the consolidated financial statements, the Company recognized an impairment loss of \(\frac{\pmathbf{41}}{1574}\) million for Property, plant and equipment, net of the sports clubs for the year.

-The Company determines whether indicators of impairment exist at the end of each reporting period, and if there are indicators of impairment, the asset is tested for impairment based on its recoverable amount.
-The recoverable amount of an asset or cash-generating unit ("CGU") is the higher of value in use or fair value less costs of disposal.
+The balance of Property, plant and equipment, net of the segment was ¥25,095 million (4.6% of total assets) at March 31, 2023.
+As described in Note 8 "Property, Plant and Equipment, net" to the consolidated financial statements, the Company conducted an impairment test of the property, plant and equipment in the Sports segment during the year for certain cash-generating units ("CGUs"), for which indicators of impairment were identified, except for idle assets, and did not record any impairment loss as their recoverable amounts exceeded the carrying amount.
+The Company determines whether indicators of impairment exist at the end of each reporting period, and if there are indicators of impairment, the CGU is tested for impairment based on its recoverable amount.
+The Company used the value in use as the recoverable amount of a CGU.
 In determining value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects the time value of money and the risks specific to the asset which are not considered in estimating the future cash flows.
 If it is not possible to estimate the recoverable amount of each asset individually for the impairment test, such assets are allocated into the smallest CGU that generates cash inflows from continuing use that are largely independent of cash inflows from other assets or groups of assets.
 This grouping is primarily based on geographical areas.

-Future cash flows underlying value in use, are estimated based on the medium-term management plans approved by management and on remaining lives of the asset.
-Key assumptions used in estimating value in use are future cash flows and discount rates used in the mediumterm management plans.
+Future cash flows underlying the value in use are estimated based on the medium-term management plans approved by management and on remaining lives of the asset.
+Key assumptions used in estimating value in use are future cash flows and discount rates used in the medium-term management plans.
 The Company's medium-term management plans are affected primarily by sales growth rate based on membership trends.

 In terms of the valuation of Property, plant and equipment, net, the Company is required to determine whether indicators of impairment exist and to estimate value in use if indications of impairment exist.
-This process requires management's judgment and this estimate involves uncertainty.
-Accordingly, we determined that this was a key audit matter.
+This process requires